 - stressful events, such as loss of a loved one, economic problems, or a divorce

-If left untreated, complications include:
+If left untreated, complications can include:

 Depression can be broken into categories depending on the severity of symptoms.
 Some people experience mild and temporary episodes, while others experience severe and ongoing depressive episodes.